Dancheg97/pack/README.md

 > **Warning!** Project is in alpha stage, API's are very likely to be changed.

-Pack is a tool that aims to simplify process of arch package creation and allows to access them in docker-like manner from compatible pack repositories.
+Pack is a tool that aims to simplify process of pacman package creation and allows to access them in docker-like manner from compatible pack repositories.
 Pack has docker version, that allows you to serve your packages and embed pack server into another go projects.

 Pack can be used to:

-- install packages from compatible git repositories
+- install packages from compatible pack repositories
--
+- build your own pack packages and push them to repositories
+- start server with to provide access with your packages to others